w-m/ffsplat/CONTAINER_FORMAT.md

 ## Conclusion

-The 3D Gaussian Splatting Container Format provides a flexible, explicit way to describe radiance field scenes and their storage formats.
+The Radiance Field Container Format provides a flexible, explicit way to describe radiance field scenes and their storage formats.
 By separating the storage format from the decoding process, we enable:

 1. Better interoperability between different implementations
 2. Clearer documentation of format specifications